robey/antsy/README.md

 Canvas builds a grid of color and text information.
 The following API lets you draw into it.
 Each function returns the Canvas object, so you can chain calls using a builder pattern.

+You can set the foreground and/or background color to the special value `antsy.TRANSPARENT`, which will leave the previous color(s) alone when you write new text across old content.

 - `new Canvas(width, height)` - Build a new canvas object of the given width and height (in character cells).

 - `color(name)` - Set the current foreground color, by name (using the `get_color` function described above).